adam-aok/imgSlider/README.md

 # imgSlider
 Before-and-after Image Slider plugin ready for HTML insert.
-Primarily CSS based
+Primarily CSS-based, and requires hosted image to be inserted.